Meridian Archetypes Part 15: The Healer

 Photo by Jeremy Bishop on Unsplash

 The thymus personality links intuitively to the universal energy wellspring, referred to as Source Energy.
-For this reason, the thymus is represented by the healer archetype in the meridian archetypes series.
+For this reason, the thymus is represented by the healer archetype in the Meridian archetypes series.

 Thymus energy also fuels the world of health and fitness.
 People with healthy thymus energy are attracted to diet culture, regular exercise, and mind-body practices like yoga.
 Their innate understanding of health and interest in healing usually draws people with this energy toward the fields of medicine, psychology, and holistic wellness.

 Like all archetypes, the healer has positive and negative attributes.
 Their empathy makes them the most understanding of the meridian archetypes, but can also be their downfall.
-They may take the pain and suffering of others into their own bodies, resulting in illness and fatigue.
+They may take the pain and suffering of others into their bodies, resulting in illness and fatigue.
 Active work to protect your energetic body is necessary for anybody who works with healer energy.

 The thymus’ ability to understand body and mind makes it easy for them to manipulate others.
 A shadow healer doesn’t want their patient to get well and will only give them enough information to keep them coming back for more.